prachee-n16/quartz/content/notes/File Stores.md

 ---
-title: Data Stores
+title: File Stores
 tags:
+  - Areas
   - DataFundamentals
-  - Areas
   - to-complete
 ---
-There are two broad categories of data store:
-- file stores
-- databases
-# File Stores
 *Store data in files*

 The file format used to store data depends on: